strongloop-archive/loopback4-example-log-extension/README.md

 ## Final Steps

 Make sure all exports are correct in `index.ts` and you are done writing the Log Extension.

+### Testing

-Lastly, best practice is to write some tests to make sure the behavior implemented is correct and modifications in the future don't break the expected behaviour (unless it's intentional in which case test cases should be updates as well).
-You can have a look at the test folder to see the variety of tests written.
+Tests should be written to ensure the behaviour implemented is correct and future modifications don't break this expected behavior *(unless it's intentional in which case the tests should be updated as well)*.

+Take a look at the test folder to see the variety of tests written for this extension.
 There are unit tests to test functionality of individual functions as well as an extension acceptance test which tests the entire extension as a whole (everything working together).

 ## License